Getting Started with goopt

 if !parser.Parse(os.Args) {

-// If parsing fails (e.g., missing required flag), goopt
+// If parsing fails (e.g., missing a required flag), goopt

 for _, e := range parser.GetErrors() {